Medical questions & health advice by licensed doctors

 "Can getting one's tubes tied cause heavy periods?"

 I had my tubes tied late last year (I'm 37, it was time) and the operation went great.
 Ever since then, though, I notice that my periods seem heavier than they ever were before.
 Is this a side effect of the surgery, or should I be watchful that something else is wrong with me?

 There a variety of different things that can cause heavy bleeding (technically called menorrhagia).
 For example if a woman has a bleeding disorder where blood does not clot correctly, this can cause abnormal bleeding.
 Patient often also bruise easily which can be a sign.
 Fibroids are another common cause of heavy bleeding.
 These are benign tumors of the endometrium that can grow and bleed a lot during your period.
 These are treated usually with a hysterectomy.
 Endometrial cancer can also cause heavy bleeding and is diagnosed with a biopsy that can be done in the office.
 I suggest that you schedule an appointment with your OBGYN, or the gynecologist that performed the operation.
 You can bring this issue up with him or her.
 Likely your doctor will request some routine blood tests and perhaps perform an pelvic ultrasound in the office.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.